kristy-games/Rock-Paper-Scissors/Resources/Text/PrivacyPolicy.md

 <br>
 Device Information: We may collect information about the device you are using, including device type, operating system, and unique device identifiers.
 <br>
-Usage Data: We collect data on how you use KristyGames' services, including user interactions, gameplay statistics, and error reports.
+Usage Data: We collect data on how you use The Company's services, including user interactions, gameplay statistics, and error reports.
 <br>
 Please be aware that our services may integrate services and features provided by third parties for enhanced functionality and user experience.
 These third-party services may have their own privacy policies and data handling practices that are distinct from ours.
 For further details, please contact us at [kristygames@mail.com](mailto:kristygames@mail.com)
 <br><br>